hammer-mt/hommmer/README.md

 #### Optional

-- **type**: label your target as 'conversions' or 'value'. default: 'conversions'
-- **date**: the name of the date column. default: 'date'
-- **format**: the format of the date column. default: 'YYYY-MM-DD'
+- **organic**: a list of the organic columns. default: anything in the file not listed in `media`.

-Provide at least 1 year of weekly data where the `date` column is the start of the week (Monday).
+Provide at least 1 year of weekly data where the `date` column is the start of the week (Monday) in YYYY-MM-DD format.

 ### 3. Use the results